pranav-P92/AWS-SAA/README.md

 | Glue Studio | Visual ETL builder |
 | Glue Job bookmarks | prevent re-processing old data |
 | Glue dataBrew | clean and normalize data using pre-built transformation |
+---
 ### AWS Lake

-- data lake: central place to have all data for analytic purpose
+- **data lake: central place to have all data for analytic purpose**
-- stores large amounts of raw data in its native format (structured, semi-structured, and unstructured) until it is needed for analysis.
+- **stores large amounts of raw data in its native format** (structured, semi-structured, and unstructured) until it is needed for analysis.
 - discover, cleanse, transform, ingest data into your data lake.
-- it automates many complex manual steps(collecting, cleansing, moving,..) and de-duplications (ML transfoms)
+- **it automates many complex manual steps(collecting, cleansing, moving,..) and de-duplications (ML transfoms)**
 - built on top of AWS Glue.

  **Architecture Flow**